 After each letting cycle, we will show information about properties which were recently let and we will show the Band and effective date of the successful applicant for each property.

 My bids keep being unsuccessful.
 Is there any point in me carrying on bidding?

-The lower your housing Band, the longer it will take for you to be housed and if you are in Band E, it is unlikely that you will be housed through the Gateway.
-If you are in the lower Bands, you may want to consider other housing options such as private rented accommodation or low cost home ownership.
+The lower your housing Band, the longer it will take for you to be housed.
+If you are in Band E, it is unlikely that you will be housed through the Gateway To Homechoice register.
+If you are in the lower Bands, you may want to consider other housing options such as private rented accommodation or low-cost home ownership.

 Why does my bidding position keep changing?

 The Gateway To Homechoice register is not a first come first serve system.
 Applicants are shortlisted based on the band and how long they have been waiting in that band.
-If somebody in a higher band or in the same band who has been waiting longer in that band bids on the same property they will go above you.
+If somebody in a higher band, or in the same band who has been waiting longer in that band, bids on the same property, they will go above you.
 You will not know your final position until after the bidding cycle has closed.
-If you bid first thing Thursday morning, as soon as new properties are advertised it is likely that your position will get lower and lower through out the week.
+If you bid first thing Thursday morning, as soon as new properties are advertised it is likely that your position will change throughout the week.

 Do I get any preference for serving in the armed forces?

 Serving members, former serving members, reserve forces personnel and bereaved spouses or civil partners of armed forces personnel can be assessed for additional preference on the Gateway To Homechoice.
 If eligible the preference will give them priority over applicants in the same band who do not have the required connections to the armed forces.